smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/FY25 PhD intern e-evaluation.md

 Description : Shows enthusiasm and ownership in the project and/or work.
 Offers helpful input and suggestions, and demonstrates motivation to get results.
 4 - Outstanding

-Personal/Technical Growth & Development Personal/Technical Growth & Development
+### Personal/Technical Growth & Development Personal/Technical Growth & Development
 Description : Staff driven development.
 Seeks out and exchanges technical information with staff and colleagues.
 Participates in educational and on-the-job development activities that will enhance technical background and knowledge.
 3 - Successful

-Professional Networking Professional Networking Description : Works effectively with others to accomplish goals and resolve problems.
+### Professional Networking Professional Networking
+Description : Works effectively with others to accomplish goals and resolve problems.
 Earns the respects of others and uses appropriate communication styles and methods to promote ideas and maintain positive working relationships.
 3 - Successful

-Professional & Organization Standards Professional & Organization Standards Description : Demonstrates compliance, understanding and promotion of PNNL standards in all areas, without having to be reminded (e.g. ETR, travel, clearances, etc.).
+### Professional & Organization Standards Professional & Organization Standards
+Description : Demonstrates compliance, understanding and promotion of PNNL standards in all areas, without having to be reminded (e.g. ETR, travel, clearances, etc.).
 Contributes to a team environment.
 4 - Outstanding

-Tolerance for Ambiguity Tolerance for Ambiguity Description : Can effectively cope with change; shift gears comfortably; can decide and act without having the total picture; isn’t upset when things are up in the air; can set aside tasks to move towards higher value activities; can comfortably handle risk and uncertainty.
+### Tolerance for Ambiguity Tolerance for Ambiguity
+Description : Can effectively cope with change; shift gears comfortably; can decide and act without having the total picture; isn’t upset when things are up in the air; can set aside tasks to move towards higher value activities; can comfortably handle risk and uncertainty.
 3 - Successful

-Communications/Interpersonal Relationships Communications/Interpersonal Relationships
+### Communications/Interpersonal Relationships Communications/Interpersonal Relationships
 Description : Able to convey, either orally, or in writing, clear, concise and organized communication.
 Demonstrates customer service and team support skills related to the project/work.
 4 - Outstanding

-Manager Summary and Rating Section: Manager Summary and Rating
+### Manager Summary and Rating Section: Manager Summary and Rating
 Guidance: Provide a summary of staff member's progress and accomplishments towards established goals, overall performance assessment and rating for the fiscal year.
 (Required).
 4 - Outstanding

+## Manager comments
+Julia has demonstrated exceptional performance and growth during her time as an intern.
+Her **scientific and technical knowledge** is impressive, showing a solid understanding in all relevant areas of the project and beginning to develop expertise in key areas.
+Julia consistently excels in **technical problem solving** by asking insightful questions, analyzing issues effectively, and applying her technical skills creatively to overcome challenges.

+In terms of **initiative**, Julia has shown unparalleled enthusiasm and ownership of her work, consistently contributing helpful suggestions and demonstrating a strong motivation to achieve results.
+She also exhibits a high level of professionalism by adhering to organizational standards and fostering a positive team environment.

+Julia has been successful in **planning and implementation**, organizing tasks effectively to meet her goals, as well as in **personal/technical growth**, showing a commitment to learning and developing her skills through collaboration and educational opportunities.
+Her **professional networking** and **tolerance for ambiguity** have also been successful, with Julia working collaboratively with others while adapting to changes and uncertainties.

+Finally, her **communication skills** stand out as exceptional, as she consistently conveys information in a clear and concise manner, which contributes to fostering strong interpersonal relationships with team members and stakeholders.

+**Overall Rating**: 4 – Outstanding
+Julia has made significant progress toward her goals and has exceeded expectations in many areas.
+Her contributions to the project have been of high value, and her skills, dedication, and drive are truly commendable.

 # SKim evaluation comments
 ## 2022